zichy/vicco/README.md

 ## Installation

-1. Adjust the config variables in `index.php`.
+1. Adjust the config in `index.php`.
 Remember to change your credentials.
 2. Upload it to your server and make the directory writable.
 3. Open the site in your browser.
 4. It should work.

-You can login with your credentials at `/?login`.

 ## Text formatting